Comprehensive Analysis of Grain Dryer Types for Corn Farming Operations

 -

-Typical energy usage ranges from 1,400-1,800 BTU per pound of water removed, making tower dryers more efficient than portable systems but typically less efficient than in-bin systems.
+Typical energy usage ranges from 1,400-1,800 BTU per pound of water removed, making tower dryers generally more efficient than portable dryers but less efficient than in-bin systems.

 Cost Considerations